swati323ch/DSA-GraphiX/README.md

 ### Graph Algorithms
 ![image](https://github.com/user-attachments/assets/86de51aa-7221-4e2e-8384-17e6d33a4a34)

 It also supports visualization of graph algorithms for both directed and undirected graphs.
-These include:
+These include -

 - B-First Search (BFS) and Depth-First Search (DFS) for exploring graph structures.
 - Topological Sort for directed acyclic graphs.